apache/flink-connector-elasticsearch/docs/content/docs/connectors/datastream/elasticsearch.md

 Elasticsearch action requests may fail due to a variety of reasons, including temporarily saturated node queue capacity or malformed documents to be indexed.
-The Flink Elasticsearch Sink allows the user to retry requests by specifying a backoff-policy.
+The Flink Elasticsearch Sink allows the user to retry requests by specifying a backoff-policy (currently not supported in the Elasticsearch 8 sink).

 Below is an example: